 We are a truly global agency, driven by ten hubs across the world.
-These hubs not only deliver projects, but offer expertise, support and innovation for youth and partners around the world, wherever they are based.
+These hubs not only deliver projects, but offer expertise, support and innovation for young people and partners around the world, wherever they are based.
 Restless Development has been working with young people since 1985 and our work is led by thousands of young people every year.

 In India more than 235 million people are 15-25.
 Our young volunteers work to increase knowledge of diverse livelihood options, awareness of diseases such as malaria and harmful practices like child marriage through community events and campaigns.